 Using good process

-Good problem-solving process is like a reliable roadmap — it orients us to where we are, helps us identify an effective route to our desired destination, and helps us find an alternate route around obstructions.
+Good problem-solving process is like a reliable GPS — it orients us to where we are, guides us around obstructions, and helps us reach our destinations.
 We disagree better when we have a coherent process for organizing information and navigating difficult conversations.

 If you are a manager or leader, you will be pressed to fix problems by suggesting or implementing solutions of your own.
 So work is fertile ground for you to learn how to resist the temptation some of the time.
 Practice helping them fix problems themselves.
 You’ll get credit for helping them develop and mature […]

 Take it outside: Talk it out and walk it out

 I stepped onto the sidewalk with my two mediation clients.
 It was a beautiful, sunny day in Boston, about 70 degrees, with a very light breeze.
 It felt great to be outdoors.
 They thought so, too.
 I pointed down the block.
 “Let’s head in the general direction of Chinatown,” I said as we began to […]

 How to start a mediation like a pro (and an artist)

 Sometimes the most direct path is the indirect one

 For better creative thinking, disagree and criticize